rutuja-gupte/ball-qtl-association/README.md

 ### Modifying the phenotype file

-Also converting all phenotypes to integers because PLINK needs all integers.

 ``` r
 # Also removing samples for which we do not have phenotype information
 traits <- read.table("gt5382/5382--4.pheno_1100.txt")